 A legal separation in California is an alternative to divorce.
 Some couples who choose this alternative do so to bring closure to a relationship without ending the marriage completely.

 With a legal separation, you will still have to deal with all the formalities of a divorce, including the following steps:

-A Separation Agreement is different from the formal process of getting “legally separated.”
-In California, spouses that have decided to separate may enter into a “separation agreement,” which is a legally binding contract that deals with all aspects of their separation, including issues of child support and visitation (if there are children), property division and alimony.
-However, unlike obtaining an official “legal separation,” you don't have to go to court to enter into a separation agreement with your spouse.
+A separation agreement is different from the formal process of getting "legally separated."
+In California, spouses that have decided to separate may enter into a "separation agreement," which is a legally binding contract that deals with all aspects of their separation, including issues of child support and custody or visitation (if there are children), property division, and alimony.
+However, unlike obtaining an official "legal separation," you don't have to go to court to enter into a separation agreement with your spouse.

 A separation agreement allows couples to address important issues that will come up during their separation period, including:

 While a separation agreement is a formal contract and binding on both spouses, it does not have the same effect as a court-ordered legal separation or divorce.

 A separation agreement is the result of a negotiation between spouses, which can occur at your kitchen table, in a mediator's office, or through attorneys for both sides.

 Spouses may resolve some simple matters directly, without any legal help (for example, where the couple has minimal property, few debts, and no children), but for most people, negotiating and drafting a comprehensive agreement that will hold up in court is difficult.
 Because the decisions made in a separation (or divorce) may have serious consequences, it's best to hire an attorney who can protect your rights and draft a valid agreement.